Omelyan/react-native-non-empty-view/README.md

 ## 🎯 Why would you use it?

 Since React Native doesn't use CSS (especially [selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_selectors)), there's no convenient way to hide a container when its children are not rendered.
 This happens quite often, and usually requires adding extra conditions for rendering the container, besides the conditions for its children.

+The primary motivation is to avoid rendering unnecessary or empty components in the component tree, which can sometimes lead to layout issues or simply be inefficient.

 This `View` wrapper component solves this problem.

 Now, instead of